emmahsax/git_helper/README.md

 ### `new-branch`

-This command is useful for making new branches in a repository on the command line.
+This command is useful for making new branches in a repository on the command-line.
 To run the command, run:

 ```bash
 git-helper new-branch